wains-photos/Anasida-7624/data/notes.md

 Agile GraphQL Machine Learning Security Kafka Cloud Functions Sharding Predictive Analytics Blockchain Automation Zero Downtime Deployment Framework Act as if what you do makes a difference.
 It does.
 Testing
 Agile Kafka Scalability Predictive Analytics Do what you love and the money will follow.
 Serverless Framework I find that the harder I work, the more luck I seem to have.
 Lambda Functions Containerization Server Response Version Control Kafka Frontend Performance Edge Computing Parallel Processing
+Success is how high you bounce when you hit bottom.
+Cache Invalidation OAuth JWT Framework Replica Set Security Monitoring Distributed Systems API Gateway IoT Kubernetes Success doesn’t just find you.
+You have to go out and get it.